OnniSaarni/SPT-Fika-Docker-Guide/README.md

 [How to find out your server directory path](https://gist.github.com/OnniSaarni/a3f840cef63335212ae085a3c6c10d5c#setting-up-the-docker-container)

-It is recommended to backup your profiles in your server/user/profiles folder.
-You can copy them to your home folder with this command (assuming you made an account earlier):
+It is recommended to backup your profiles in your server/user/profiles directory.
+You can copy them to your home directory with this command (assuming you made an account earlier):

 ```
 cp -r PATHTOYOURSERVERFILE/server/user/profiles /home/dockercontainers/profilesBackup
 ```

-The profile files will be copied over to your home folder.
+The profile files will be copied over to your home directory.
 If you haven't made a separate account you should change the command.

 Next we need to delete the container and the image.
 We can do that by running these commands: